se-edu/se-book/gitAndGithub/tag/text.md

   </tab>
 </tabs>

-After adding a tag to a commit, you can use the tag to refer to that commit, in addition to using the hash.
+After adding a tag to a commit, you can use the tag to refer to that commit, as an alternative to using the hash.

 </div>